 We need to point out that, for this type of adventure, you need to supply everything (cooler, beach umbrella, blanket, food, champagne … everything) yourself.
 That would be easy if you were to stay somewhere that had all that gear available for you to use, versus a resort.

 Even if you don’t have to budget to splurge on a super private evening on the beach, you can always take a long walk, or sit together, on a beach to watch a sunrise (in the east) or a sunset (in the west).
 Or even a full moon rise on an east-facing beach.
 Bring your blanket and picnic and spend some quality time together.

 Just make sure to check with someone local (at your hotel or rental) to make sure your private spot on the beach is safe after dark.

 A couple different companies offer sunset sails out of Fajardo, Rincon, and the San Juan Bay.
 These trips usually include drinks and hors d’oeuvres, and are suitable for a quiet happy hour, a small wedding, or an engagement party.
 Some of the operators offer regularly-schedule sunset trips open to the public, while others can be chartered for private events.

 History lovers will find Old San Juan fascinating and romantic.
 It has loads of old-world charm, and wonderfully restored buildings.
 There are works of art and fountains all around town.

-Take a romantic waterfront stroll down Paseo la Princesa, wander through the streets hand in hand, or take a horse-drawn carriage ride along cobblestone streets.
+Take a romantic waterfront stroll down Paseo la Princesa, wander through the streets hand in hand along cobblestone streets.

 I know El Morro, San Cristobal Forts and the Paseo la Princesa have been the backdrop for many beautiful proposals, weddings, and romantic pictures (you need to get permits for weddings and professional photography).
 Or, for a quick private kiss, duck into an out-of-the-way sentry tower.